kdm9/Acanthophis/tests/README.md

 ```

-To initialise your own workflow, run `acanthophis-init` in some new directory.
+To initialise your own workflow, [follow the main
+documentation](../documentation.md).
+Briefly, run `acanthophis-init` in some
-Then, collect your raw data, and create at least the required metadata files
+new directory.
+Then, collect your raw data, and create at least the required
-and customise the config file to match your intended pipeline.
-You can then run
+metadata files and customise the config file to match your intended pipeline.
-the pipeline using something like any other snakemake file, for example
+You can then run the pipeline using something like any other snakemake file,
-`snakemake  -j 8 --use-conda`.
+for example `snakemake  -j 8 --use-conda`.
 Please follow [the documentation
 ](../documentation.md), which outlines this process in much more detail.

-A real deployment would obviously skip the creation of the fake dataset, so the
-below files are of no use to you:

-- `Snakefile.generate-rawdata`
-- `lambda/*`
-- `conda.yml`